joelparkerhenderson/navatrack/doc/fab/index.md

 We like to create fabricators (a.k.a. fabs) for various test data.

-Our preferred way to create fabricators for this project is to define functions in each Ash resource, such as User and Plan.
+Our preferred way to create fabricators for this project is to define functions in each Ash resource, such as User and Aim.

 The functions are: